Peter-L-SVK/pro_audio_config/README.md

 ### System Dependencies
 - PipeWire (recommended) or PulseAudio
 - pipewire-devel (for building the app)
-- clang and libclang-devel(on redhat llvm-devel)
+- clang and libclang-devel (on redhat systems called: llvm-devel)
 - WirePlumber
 - ALSA utilities
 - pkexec (for privilege escalation)